Turphin/rpn83p-ce/README.md

 - Download the `rpn83p.8xk` file from the
   [releases page](https://github.com/bxparks/rpn83p/releases).
-- Upload the file to the TI-83 Plus or TI-84 Plus calculator.
+- Upload the file to the TI-83 Premium CE or TI-84 Plus CE calculator.
 Use one of following link programs:
     - Windows or MacOS: [TI Connect](https://education.ti.com/en/products/computer-software/ti-connect-sw)
     - Linux: [tilp](https://github.com/debrouxl/tilp_and_gfm) (`$ apt install